Telenor may sell mobile operations in eastern, central Europe

-OSLO (Reuters) - Norway’s Telenor (TEL.OL) has received an expression of interest ahead of a potential bid for its mobile phone operations in central and eastern Europe, and will evaluate its options, it said on Friday.
+OSLO (Reuters) - Norway’s Telenor (TEL.OL) has received interest over a potential bid for its mobile phone operations in central and eastern Europe, and will evaluate its options, it said on Friday.

 The company’s mobile phone operations in the region are based in Hungary, Bulgaria, Montenegro and Serbia.